Part 1 of the Brassica or Cabbage Family is an introduction to some of the members of this large family.

 - the Woad ( Isatis tinctoria) which is an introduced plant from Southern and Central Europe has a useful blue dye.

 - Many are attractive wild-flowers for us as well as for insects and butterflies.
-The Honesty ( an escaped garden-plant sometimes found in hedges), Jack-in-the-Hedge and Lady’s Smock all flowering roughly the same time are some of the food plant for the attractive Orange-Tip Butterfly.
+The Honesty, which is an escaped garden plant sometimes found in hedges, Jack-in-the-Hedge and Lady’s Smock are all flowering roughly the same time and are the food plant for the attractive Orange-Tip Butterfly.
 Read some more plants used by this butterfly below:

 “Several crucifers are used, especially Cuckooflower (Cardamine pratensis) in damp meadow and Garlic Mustard (Alliaria petiolata) along road verges and ditches.
 Occasionally, it uses Hedge Mustard (Sisymbrium officinale), Wintercress (Barbarea vulgaris), Turnip (Brassica rapa), Charlock (Sinapis arvensis), Large Bitter-cress (C. amara) and Hairy Rock-cress (Arabis hirsuta).
 In addition, it lays it eggs on Honesty (Lunaria annua) and Dame’s-violet (Hesperis matronalis) in gardens, but larval survival is thought to be poor on these ornamental plants”.

-This is one of the earliest to flower and a curious, tiny annual which lives only for a few months at the most, on open, sandy soils and top of walls, rocks, etc.
+This is one of the earliest to flower and a curious, tiny annual which lives only for a few months at the most, on open, sandy soils and top of walls, rocks, on drives (see above), etc.

 The species was used to treat whitlow infections.